 The American Vineyard Foundation (AVF) is

-The AVF is also working cooperatively with the following commodity groups and funding agencies to maximize the available research funds: the California Table Grape Commission (CTGC), the California Grape Rootstock Improvement Commission (CGRIC) and California Grape Rootstock Research Foundation (CGRRF), the CDFA Pierce’s Disease and Glassy-winged Sharpshooter Board, the Oregon Wine Board (OWB) and the Washington Winegrape Commission (WWC).
-While we continue to collaborate with all the named groups/agencies concerning coordinated research funding, the AVF, CGRIC, CGRRF and the OWB will be the using the Unified Grape Management for Viticulture & Enology, (UGMVE) website for the 2024/2025 funding cycle and the remaining agencies will use other websites to post their RFP’s.
-The AVF accepts all wine industry related research grant proposals regardless of region, but does not fund PD/GWSS related work. (see specifics below under Research on Pierce’s Disease heading)
+The AVF is also working cooperatively with the following commodity groups and funding agencies to maximize the available research funds: the California Table Grape Commission (CTGC), the California Grape Rootstock Improvement Commission (CGRIC), California Grape Rootstock Research Foundation (CGRRF), the CDFA Pierce’s Disease and Glassy-winged Sharpshooter Board (PD/GWSS), the Oregon Wine Board (OWB), and the Washington Winegrape Commission (WWC).
+While we continue to collaborate with all the named groups concerning coordinated research funding, the AVF, CGRIC, CGRRF, OWB, and PD/GWSS will be the using the Unified Grant Management for Viticulture & Enology, (UGMVE) website for the 2025-20265 funding cycle, and the remaining agencies will use other websites to post their RFP’s.
+The AVF accepts all wine industry related research grant proposals regardless of region but does not fund PD/GWSS related work. (see specifics below under Research on Pierce’s Disease heading)

 For AVF, you can access this RFP and accompanying attachments via the web at: